 The exterior is nicely executed.
 It isn’t perfect but the paint, finer details, and overall execution is there.
 Panel gaps are minimal, the worst as you will see in the photos are found on the front hood around the headlights.
 The actual operation of the headlights is quite easy, a simple push of a button is found underneath the model.
 The biggest flaw is the ride height, I for one prefer an aggressive stance but in this case, it’s a few millimetres too low.
 I’m not sure who signed off on the final pre-production model, but someone should be accountable for this oversight at Kyosho.
 There are also some small areas of black overspray; again at this price point, the model should be perfect.
 The exterior red paint though is very good, smooth, rich and well-painted.
 Side markers are plastic and not painted, and the rear 3D Ferrari logo is a nice touch.
 No opening gas flap on this model, for $200+ it should have been included.

 The wheels are beautifully executed, the best I’ve seen replicated to date for the Ferrari F355.
 I love the curvature, and the added value gives a real impression of authenticity not seen on all models today.
 The brake rotors are brilliant as well.
 The detail is so good Kyosho actually replicated the grooves along with the solid rotor.
 Well done Kyosho!

 Now for the hard part, would I recommend the model… I would say no, it’s not for everyone.
-The main reason, is the price point worth all these finer details when taking into consideration all the misses be it minor or major?
+The main reason is the price point worth all these finer details when taking into consideration all the misses be it minor or major.
 You decide.
-There are cheaper dated models than will satisfy the casual collector and an upcoming Hot Wheels Elite version that will be priced at 40-50% less.
+There are cheaper dated models that will satisfy the casual collector and an upcoming Hot Wheels Elite version that will be priced at 40-50% less.
 Unless you’re a Ferrari die-hard I would say pass.
 Enjoy the pics!